ARCHER2-HPC/archer2-docs/user-guide/dev-environment.rst

 Dynamic Linking
 ~~~~~~~~~~~~~~~

-xecutables on ARCHER2 link dynamically, and the Cray Programming Environment
+Executables on ARCHER2 link dynamically, and the Cray Programming Environment
 does not currently support static linking.
 This is in contrast to ARCHER where
 the default was to build statically.